-The USCIS may send an RFE for many reasons, including:
+The USCIS may send an RFE for many reasons, including but not limited to:

 - Questions about whether the position is a specialty occupation: The petition may not have had enough supporting evidence to show that the occupation meets at least one of the four criteria.

-- Employee’s qualifications: There may be questions as to the degree or experience.
+- Beneficiary’s qualifications: There may be questions as to the degree or your experience.